Enanta's lung infection therapy succeeds in mid-stage trial

 An average of 57,527 children younger than 5 years and 177,000 adults older than 65 years are hospitalized due to RSV infections every year, according to the Centers for Disease Control and Prevention.

-Drugmakers such as Regeneron Pharmaceuticals Inc REGN.O and Johnson & Johnson JNJ.N have abandoned certain programs to find a treatment for the condition, and an experimental vaccine developed by Novavax Inc NVAX.O had failed a late-stage trial, earlier this year.
+Drugmakers Regeneron Pharmaceuticals Inc REGN.O and Johnson & Johnson JNJ.N have abandoned certain programs to find a treatment for the condition, and an experimental vaccine developed by Novavax Inc NVAX.O had failed a late-stage trial, earlier this year.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Shinjini Ganguli)